 Mapping Files Into Memory

-Choosing When to Map Files
+Choosing Whether to Map Files

-When deciding whether or not to map files, keep in mind that the overall goal is to reduce transfers between disk and memory.
+The goal is to reduce transfers between disk and memory.
 File mapping can help you in some cases, but not all.
 The more of a file you map into memory, the less useful file mapping becomes.

-File mapping is effective in the following situations:
+File mapping is effective when:

 You have a large file whose contents you want to access randomly one or more times.